 If you’ve never been to the Himalayas, there’s a good chance you’ve never heard of butter tea.
 Outside of the Asian mainland, butter tea is considered an exotic drink.

 Butter tea is a traditional tea-based beverage consisting of strong black tea churned with yak butter and salt.
-Unlike many sweetened teas, butter tea is a savory tea.
-Butter tea is an important cultural drink for the nomadic peoples of Nepal, Bhutan, Tibet, China, and India.
+Unlike many sweetened teas, butter tea is a savory and salty tea.
+Tibetan yak butter tea is an important cultural drink for the nomadic people of Nepal, Bhutan, Tibet, China, and India.